District Facts

 • First in state in EOC exams: Algebra 1, Biology 1, Civics, and US History; Third in the state in EOC exams: Geometry (tied)

-2023 AP Exams – the average AP test score in St. Johns County was 3.2 *The St. Johns data is current; however, national comparison data is generally not available until late fall (October/November).
+2023 AP Exams – The average AP test score in St. Johns County was 3.2 (which exceeded the national average of 2.96)

-2023 National Merit Semifinalists – 52 current seniors were named semifinalists based on top Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) scores, taken during their junior year.
+2024 National Merit Semifinalists – 35 current seniors were named semifinalists based on top Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) scores, taken during their junior yea

 Second in the state out of 67 districts – in total school accountability points for the past nine years and is one of only two districts in Florida with a grade of A each year since 2010